kontena/kontena/docs/using-kontena/grids.md

 See the [Statistics](stats.md#exporting-stats) documentation for further details.

+### Logging options

+The `kontena grid update --log-forwarder fluentd --log-opt fluentd-server=xyz:22445` options configures each host node to send container logs to a remote log collection service.

+See the [Logs](logs.md) documentation for further details.

 ## Initial Nodes

 Each grid is created with an initial size, where the first `initial_size` nodes to join the grid will become ***initial*** nodes.